 - Register with Badger: $50 annually +$18 biennially for a USAV background screen.

-- Attend the fall Junior Club Director Meetings: mandatory info/update meeting.
+- Attend the fall Junior Club Director Meetings: now in the form of online modules!

 - Be familiar with forms and policies: follow the link to view all relevant items.